 When you take out a loan, you are not only paying down the principal, but also making regular interest payments at whatever percentage the lender has agreed to.
 These obviously vary between lenders, dealers, and types of vehicle.
-The repayment amount if all of the payments aggregated into one figure within the agreed-upon timeline so you have the big picture on hand.
+The repayment amount is a calculation of all of the payments aggregated into one figure within the agreed-upon timeline – be sure to figure out what this number is so you have the big picture on hand.

 What is the “Interest Rate?”

 You must pay at least the interest each month.
 If not, your outstanding debt will increase even though you are making payments.The interest rate is the amount a lender charges for the use of assets expressed as a percentage of the principal.
 As you pay down the principal over time, the interest rate will similarly decrease since it is always weighted against the basic cost of the vehicle.

 Most car loans use what’s called “simple interest,” which means it’s calculated only on the principal of the loan (the cost of the car).
 We call it simple because it doesn’t compound over time, which ultimately means you pay less.
 However, this is where it gets tricky: simple interest doesn’t mean that when you make a regular payment as agreed upon that the money is going towards principal and interest in equal parts every time.

 Conversely, car loans are paid down via shifting amortization, meaning the interest payments will be larger at the beginning of repayment and lower closer to the end of the agreed upon term, even if you don’t make additional off-schedule payments.

 In short, refinancing a car loan involves taking on a new loan to pay off the balance of your existing car loan.
 This process may help owners lower their monthly payments, decrease the overall interest rate, and remove another person from the loan.